We may earn money or products from the companies mentioned in this post.

 Puente Nuevo – Ronda, Spain

-The small Andalusian village of Ronda, Spain is home to one of the most beautiful bridges in Europe.
+The small Andalusian village of Ronda, Spain – just outside of Seville – is home to one of the most beautiful bridges in Europe.
 Puente Nuevo spans 393 feet across the top of El Tajo Gorge.
 The bridge was built in the 1700s and took more than three decades to complete.
 Dozens of people died during the construction of the bridge, which connects the two sides of the small, whitewashed village in Spain.

 This beautiful European bridge is one of the most popular tourist attractions in southern Spain.
 In fact, it’s the primary reason tens of thousands of people make the day trip to Ronda, Spain each year.